Police Department History

 Presently, the Riverside Police Department employs 15 full-time officers and one part-time records clerk.
 The full-time officers include the Chief of Police, a Captain, Lieutenant, two Sergeants, nine Patrolman, one School Resource Officer and three Class II Officers.

 The Riverside Police Department has received numerous awards in recognition of the quality service provided to its residents as well as surrounding law enforcement agencies.
 Recognized by the New Jersey General Assembly, the Riverside Police Department has adopted an award-winning community policing philosophy.
-We have received awards from NHTSA and NJSACOP for underage alcohol prevention and traffic safety.
+We have received awards from NHTSA and NJSACOP for underage alcohol prevention and traffic safety and the New Jersey Attorney General Community Policing Award.
 Other awards Include Mothers Against Drunk Driving (MADD), ASIS International, Burlington County Prosecutor’s Office, Anti-Defamation League, and the Burlington County 200 Club.
 In 2011 The Riverside Police Department was voted the Courier Post’s, “Reader’s Choice Best of South Jersey.”